All information regarding the care and treatment of suspected North American venomous snakebites was written and edited by

 Presuming that you were in fact envenomated, getting excited will only cause the venom to spread through your body more rapidly.
 If you are hyperventilating, use a bag or cup your hands in front of your mouth to bring carbon dioxide levels back to normal.
 Settle down, you are not dead yet!

 Try to identify the snake or at least note down the snake’s characteristics.
 This information will help medical personnel in your treatment.
 You do not have to kill the snake and bring it with you.
 This would just increase the chance of more bites.
-But if you already killed the snake in your panic reaction, then you might as well bring it with you.
+But if you already killed the snake in your panic reaction, then you may take a photo of it for identification.
+Do NOT pick up a “dead” venomous snake, as pit-viper envenomations can still occur well over 8 hours after the snake has died (and yes, they sometimes still have involuntary muscle ‘bite reflexes’ and can bite after being deceased.

 Rinse the Bitten Area with Water